What is International Men’s Day?

-These core themes help to address some of the issues that affect men and boys, which include the high male suicide rate, men’s health, and the challenges faced by boys and men in education and work, such as attainment, redundancy and unemployment.
+Having three broad themes every year helps to maximise participation and address some of the key issues that affect men and boys, including men’s health, the high male suicide rate, and the challenges faced by men and boys in education and work, such as stress, redundancy and unemployment.

 What are we doing at OAS to support men and boys?

 It’s important to us that our training centres foster an inclusive environment that celebrates differences and allows everyone to be the best version of themselves.